csebooks/computer-networking/content.en/the-network-layer-data-plane/_index.md

 Note that an IP datagram has a total of 20 bytes of header (assuming no options).
 If the datagram carries a TCP segment, then each datagram carries a total of 40 bytes of header (20 bytes of IP header plus 20 bytes of TCP header) along with the application-layer message.

 ## IPv4 Addressing
  We now turn our attention to IPv4 addressing.
-Although you may be thinking that addressing must be a straightforward topic, hopefully by the end of this section you’ll be convinced that Internet addressing is not only a juicy, subtle, and interesting topicbut also one that is of central importance to the Internet.
+Although you may be thinking that addressing must be a straightforward topic, hopefully by the end of this Section you’ll be convinced that Internet addressing is not only a juicy, subtle, and interesting topicbut also one that is of central importance to the Internet.
 An excellent treatment of IPv4 addressing can be found in the first chapter in \[Stewart 1999\].

 Before discussing IP addressing, however, we’ll need to say a few words about how hosts and routers are connected into the Internet.
 A host typically has only a single link into the network; when IP in the host wants to send a datagram, it does so over this link.
 The boundary between the host and the physical link is called an **interface**.
 Now consider a router and its interfaces.
 Because a router’s job is to receive a datagram on one link and forward the datagram on some other link, a router necessarily has two or more links to which it is connected.
 The boundary between the router and any one of its links is also called an interface.
 A router thus has multiple interfaces, one for each of its links.
 Because every host and router is capable of send- ing and receiving IP datagrams, IP requires each host and router interface to have its own IP address. _Thus, an IP address is technically associated with an interface, rather than with the host or router containing that interface._